 Thanks for voting!

 And remember, the best ways to support your favorite authors and illustrators includes buying their books, leaving them reviews, marking them as “want to read” on Goodreads, checking their books out of the library, and sharing how much you love the books on social media.
-Here are some helpful links:
+Here are some helpful links (some are affiliate links):

 And if you’d like to Pin this blog post for later, you can save this image on Pinterest: